 5. Contact Google to request a change.

-Finally, when you already have a Knowledge Graph listing for your brand, and there's any part of it that doesn't look correct on the search engine result page, you can totally get in touch with Google and ask them to make changes to it.
+Finally, when you already have a Knowledge Graph listing for your brand, and there's any part of it that doesn't look correct on the search engine result page, you can request Google to make changes to it.
 For this, you have to log into your site’s Google account.
 Then go to the Knowledge Panel (make sure it’s the right entity you are looking into) and click Suggest an edit.

-Google's local pack is now comprised of a map and 3 listings.
-The 3 listings searchers see depend largely on their location; clicking on one of those takes visitors to Google Maps with an extended view of the business they clicked on.
+Google's local pack SERP feature now consists of a map and 3 listings.
+The local pack listings largely depend on the searcher’s location; clicking on one of those takes visitors to Google Maps with an extended view of the business they clicked on.

 1. Claim your Google My Business listing if you haven't done it yet.